The best holiday 2019 iPad deals: Which model is right for you?

-All things considered, this is a good time to buy an iPad.
-Best Buy last week introduced a $100 discount on this year's iPad Air, bringing it down to $400, which is the lowest price we've ever seen.
+All things considered, this is a very good time to buy an iPad.
+Best Buy is currently running a $100 discount on this year's iPad Air, bringing it down to $400 -- the lowest price we've ever seen.
 Many retailers have been selling it for $469 during the past few months -- a price that was about $30 lower than the one you'd find at the Apple Store.
 But this additional $70 markdown makes the iPad Air a much more palatable option.

 That noted, this year's 10.2-inch model is the best choice for most people, especially when it's on sale.
-And it's on sale today.
-It has an A10 processor, Pencil support, a smart connector for a smart keyboard (sold separately), and a slightly bigger screen than its 9.7-inch predecessor.
+And it's been on sale for the past couple of weeks.
+This model has an A10 processor, Pencil support, a smart connector for a smart keyboard (sold separately), and a slightly bigger screen than its 9.7-inch predecessor.

 Best Buy and Target currently have the best price on the 10.2-inch iPad, $250.
 It's not quite as low as the $230 Cyber Monday deal, but it's pretty darn good, and likely to be the lowest price we'll see until next year.

 Otherwise, Best Buy is still offering a $150 discount on every version of the 11-inch iPad Pro.
-B&H has the best price on the 12.9-inch model at $899, though we've seen it regularly on sale for closer to $850, and it might be worth waiting until the price drops to buy.
+Amazon and B&H have the best price on the 12.9-inch model at $899, though we've seen it regularly on sale for closer to $850, and it might be worth waiting until the price drops to buy.

 The discounts on the newer iPad Mini remain negligible.
 We'd recommend waiting for the next round of deals to come through before buying it.
 And the discontinued 9.7-inch iPad seems to have now disappeared almost entirely.